AstroContainers/opencl-icd-demo/README.md

 Known Issues
 ------------

-- The `demo` code can only find OpenCL library if it is in absolute path in "/etc/OpenCL/vendors/*.icd"
+- The demo code can only find OpenCL library if the library is described by an absolute path in "/etc/OpenCL/vendors/*.icd"

-- The `demo` code only print the platform name.
-Should we do a minimal compute to make sure that the OpenCL JIT compiler works correctly.
+- The demo code only prints the platform name.
+We should add a minimal computation example to make sure that the OpenCL JIT compiler works correctly.